-Outlook on O365 is more than just email.
-It has least 50GB of storage space for your emails and helps with scheduling your day.
-When you're out of the office, you can keep going with your new Webmail to access your email on your laptop and mobile device so you never miss a thing.
+With O365, Outlook and Outlook on the web is much more than just email.
+It has least 50GB of storage space for your emails, helps with scheduling your day and integrates with Skype for Business.
+When you're out of the office, you can keep access your emails from any computer through the O365 Portal, and using your personal mobile device so you never miss a thing.
 Just remember to use your primary UHN email address when you log in and get started!

-Please follow the below image and associated instructions for an overview of the Outlook Web App.
+Please follow the below image and associated instructions for an overview of Outlook on the web through the O365 Portal.

 Click on the numbers for more information.

-Step 1 From your O365 Dashboard, select the
+Step 1 From your O365 Portal, select the

 settings icon > Mail > Email Signature (found under the Layout section).